 Phase 2: Developing a treaty framework

-Phase 2 will not involve the negotiation of a treaty or treaties, as this is not the function of the Aboriginal Representative Body.
-Instead, through the treaty negotiation framework, the Assembly and the State will likely determine the Aboriginal parties that will have standing to negotiate a treaty or treaties with the State in Phase 3.
+Phase 2 does not involve the negotiation of a treaty or treaties.
+Instead, through the treaty negotiation framework, the Assembly and the State will determine the minimum standards that Aboriginal parties must meet to have standing to negotiate a treaty or treaties with the State in Phase 3.

 Phase 3: Negotiating treaties

 Phase 3 will commence once the State and the Assembly have established the treaty elements by agreement.
-Phase 3 will comprise of treaty negotiations with Aboriginal negotiating parties, to be determined through the treaty negotiation framework.
+Phase 3 will involve the State negotiating and agreeing treaties with Aboriginal negotiating parties.

 As set out in the Treaty Act, the treaty negotiation framework must provide for the negotiation of a treaty or treaties that recognise historic wrongs, support reconciliation and have positive impacts for Victoria, among other matters.
 What this might look like, and any other content of a future treaty or treaties, will be subject to negotiation between the parties to any treaty or treaties.

 During Phase 3, the self-determination fund will play a critical role in supporting Aboriginal negotiating parties to have an equal standing with the State in treaty negotiations.